-The race to the cloud is on
+The ROI of moving to the cloud

 As businesses shift to a digital-first environment, cloud computing will play a dominant role in delivering greater flexibility and faster innovation.
 In a recent report by Deloitte, nearly 90% of US-based senior decision makers proclaim cloud to be the cornerstone of their digital strategy.